Page 1: Biography

-This biography, written by Fay Hercock, was first published in the Dictionary of New Zealand Biography, vol 3, 1996.
+This biography, written by Fay Hercock, was first published in the Dictionary of New Zealand Biography in 1996.

 Mary Etheldred Pulling was founding headmistress of the Diocesan High School for Girls in Auckland.
 Born at Belchamp St Paul, Essex, England, on 26 July 1871, and baptised Mary Etheldreda, she was the daughter of the Reverend James Pulling and his wife, Elizabeth Mary Hodgson.
 James was master of Corpus Christi College, Cambridge, and vicar of Belchamp St Paul.
 Mary attended Truro Girls' High School, Cheltenham Ladies' College and the University of London.
 After gaining a first-class degree in English literature, Classics and mental science in 1892, she taught at Cheltenham Ladies' College and Lincoln High School for Girls, trained teachers at St Gabriel's College, Kensington, and St Mary's College, Paddington, and studied the administrative methods of leading English girls' schools.
 She also received training in embroidery and had a lifelong interest in design, drawing and architecture.